Beep (smart card): Reception

 AF Payments Inc. announced in March 2017 that it has sold 3 million beep cards, mostly to riders of LRT and MRT since it began the system's operations in 2015.
 It claimed that about 60 percent of MRT and LRT riders used Beep cards to pay their train travel expenses while the rest used the standard single-journey tickets.
 As of November 2018, more than five million cards have been sold and the company expects user growth at 1% to 2% annually.
 It was able to monitor one billion transactions on the year 2018, and plans to boost further by rolling out more payment services mostly in the transportation sector.

 Plans

 There are proposals to implement the system outside of Metro Manila and Cebu.
 The Southern Mindanao Bus Operators Association (SMBOA) is proposing the use of a Beep card at Davao City.
 SMBOA president Jerry Sy made the suggestion during their board meeting.
 He also urged them to introduce the technology to other bus companies.

 A private firm is eyeing to partner with jeepney cooperatives in Bukidnon province and the cities of Iloilo for their jeepneys in support of the Public Utility Vehicle Modernization Program (PUVMP) in the country.
 Peter Maher, president and chief executive officer of AF Payments Inc., said the initiative is part of the expansion outside Metro Manila.
-The company is also looking to integrate the beep card system with the under-construction MRT Line 7 and the Philippine National Railways (PNR) Bicol projects.
+The company is also looking to integrate the beep card system with the under-construction MRT Line 7, Metro Manila Subway, North–South Commuter Railway and the Philippine National Railways (PNR) Bicol projects.